-This is a positive thing.
-Why?
-Because of current circumstances, some insurer’s are merely taking a pause and the one’s that are still in the market have already figured out how to make LTC viable.
-Insurer’s that have pulled out of the market will get back in, but will do so better positioned to take advantage of the opportunities; the demand for LTC products is too great for insurer’s to ignore.
-The lesson here is if you have a good LTC policy (“good” is a subject for a future blog) keep it and if you want LTC insurance now you can still get it.
+Because of current circumstances, some insurer’s are merely taking a pause and the ones that are still in the market have already figured out how to make LTC viable.
+Insurer’s that have pulled out of the market will get back in, but will do so better positioned to take advantage of the opportunities; the demand for LTC products is too great for insurers to ignore.
+The lesson here is if you have a good long-term care policy (“good” is a subject for a future blog) keep it and if you want long-term care insurance now you can still get it.

-LTC coverage is a critical component of a well designed estate plan.
-Out living your money due to high health care costs is one of the most common fears and frustrations of our clients.
+Long-term care coverage is a critical component of a well-designed estate plan.
+Outliving your money due to high health care costs is one of the most common fears and frustrations of our clients.